ctfs/write-ups-2015/icectf-2015/cryptography/cryptic-crypto/README.md

 **Points:** 35
 **Description:**

-> Can you take a look at this non-sense <a target='_blank' href='/problem-static/stage1/crypto/cryptic_crypto/text.txt'>wall of text</a> we stumbled upon?
+> Can you take a look at this non-sense [wall of text](./text.txt) we stumbled upon?

 **Hint:**